moulikbhardwaj/COAproject/README.md

 With the help of this project, we are showing how divide and conquor algorithms work, by implementing `MergeSort` algorithm in assembly language, and then executing it on a simulator.

+## How to use
+The project works on a linux pc(maybe on windows too, if you have make and gcc in your shell).

+To compile binaries, just write `make` in the terminal, and it should compile binaries into the `bin` folder.

+The assmebly code for `MergeSort` algorithm is kept in `data` folder.
+To assemble the code, type `make Assemble` into terminal and hit enter.
+This will generate symbol table and binFile in `data` folder.

+To simulate the program, enter `make Simulate` in terminal.
+This will simulate the program, and will generate `opFile` in data folder, which holds the variables after execution of each line, and `ramDump` file, which holds the values of each word of ram after completition of execution.

+To show the parsed version of ram dump of the simulator after execution, enter `make RamDump`.
+This will make a file ramDump.parsed, which will hold the token(word) number, the binary value corresponding to that memory location and its encoding in base10.

 ## Architecture Details
 The architecture that we implemented is an 8-bit fixed length instruction set architecture.
 It contains 16 Opcodes, with many of them supporting 4 addressing modes each.
 The architecture has 1024 bytes of 1-byte-word addressable memory.